 Losing someone close to you is very painful.
-You may feel all kinds of difficult emotions and sometimes it may seem like the pain and sadness you feel are just so overwhelming they will never end.
-At times it might even feel like you’re going mad.
+You may feel all kinds of hard emotions and sometimes it may seem like the pain and sadness you feel are just so overwhelming they will never end.
+You might even feel you’re going mad.
 These are normal reactions to any significant loss, whatever the cause.

 What is grief?